Skip to content

 Terminal window

-The flag points three env vars at a per-PID directory under ${TMPDIR}/claudette-dev/clean-<pid>/ ($env:TEMP\claudette-dev\clean-<pid>\ on Windows) and removes the tree on exit:
+The flag points three env vars at a per-PID directory under ${TMPDIR}/claudette-dev/new-<pid>/ ($env:TEMP\claudette-dev\new-<pid>\ on Windows) and removes the tree on exit:

 • CLAUDETTE_HOME overrides the ~/.claudette/ tree (workspaces, plugins, themes, logs, models, packs).